nrwl/nx/docs/shared/recipes/installation/activate-powerpack.md

 # Activate Powerpack

 Nx Powerpack unlocks features of Nx that are particularly useful for larger organizations.
+Powerpack is available for Nx version 19.8 and higher.
 The features include the ability to:

 - [Run language-agnostic conformance rules](/features/powerpack/conformance)
 - [Define code ownership at the project level](/features/powerpack/owners)